skippie81/smartos-windows-bhyve-image-build/README.md

 * when the installer starts asking questions you need to exit this and goto into audit mode by pressing ctrl + shift + F3
 * the installer reboots start the vm again with the ./restart.sh script
-* now the installer logs you in as administrator do not close the audit popup window unti you finish as it will shutdown again
+* now the installer logs you in as administrator do not close the audit popup window untill you finish as it will shutdown again
 * install the virtio drivers form the virtio driver cd by running the msi installer on the cd
-* optionally install the virtiou guest tools with the installer on the cd
+* optionally install the virtio guest tools with the installer on the cd
 * close the installation by closing the audit popup

 * now create a zvol image and manifest for imgadm filename and image name are required